"Fashion isn't interesting when it comes from an uninspired place."

 The Story Behind the Queen City Style

-Whitley's great-grandmother, Willa Bridges, and grandmother, Martha Whitley, were both buyers at a department store in Eastern, NC before she was born.
+Whitley's great-grandmother, Willa Bridges, and grandmother, Martha Whitley, were both buyers at an upscale luxury boutique in Eastern, NC before she was born.
 Each had their own unique styles.
 Willa possessed an aesthetically distinct look, was always immaculately dressed and inhabited a classic sense of style reminiscent of Coco Chanel, while Martha, who Whitley called Nana, consistently experimented with new combinations of elements mixing sequins, sashes, belts and jewels.
 Willa almost always wore suits and was never without a purse and a brooch, while Nana was known for throwing caution to the wind and greeting everyone with an emphatic “hello dahhhling!” through her bright red lips.

 Sadly, Willa passed away when Whitley was in high school.
 Over the years Nana would let Whitley take things home from her visits.
 Of Nana's four children and eight grandchildren, Whitley was the only who felt the same kinetic pull towards fashion, so she lucked up in terms of inheriting some of their many amazing pieces.
 Whitley believes the early exposure to these glamorous women and their personal style made fashion a natural pursuit for her.